fourtytwo42/Qgeth3/PLANCK_NETWORK.md

 # Q Coin Planck Network

 ## Overview
-The **Planck Network** is a new Q Coin testnet with the same configuration as the existing testnet but with a unique chain ID and genesis hash for isolated testing.
+The **Planck Network** is the **default** Q Coin testnet with the same configuration as the existing testnet but with a unique chain ID and genesis hash for isolated testing.

 ## Network Details
 - **Network Name**: Q Coin Planck Network